wp-kit/standalone/README.md

   cd /path/to/your/new/app/folder
   ```

-  * Then finally run the following command to update Composer which will install WP Kit Core
+  * Then finally run the following command to update Composer which will install WPKit Core

   ```php
   composer update